5 Ways Offices Can Go Greener

 Not all recycling bins are created equal.
 If your office has a lot of plastic waste, make sure you have a recycling bin that can accommodate different types of plastic.
 The same goes for other types of recyclable materials.
 Having the right type of recycling bin for the job will help make office recycling more efficient.

-Enroll Your Office In A Composting Program
+Enroll Your Office In A "Go Green" Composting Program

 In addition to recycling, another way to go green is to enroll your office in a composting program.
 Composting is the process of turning organic food waste into compost, which can be used as a fertilizer and soil amendment.